The Defenders (short story)

-The novelette "The Defenders" was the cover story for the January 1953 issue of Galaxy Science Fiction, illustrated by Ed Emshwiller.
+The novelette was the cover story for the January 1953 issue of Galaxy Science Fiction, illustrated by Ed Emshwiller.

-A public domain audiobook version of The Defenders by Philip K. Dick.
+A public domain audiobook version of the novelette.

-"The Defenders" is a 1953 science fiction novelette by American author Philip K. Dick, and the basis for Dick's 1964 novel The Penultimate Truth.
-It is one of several of his stories to be expanded into a novel.
+"The Defenders" is a 1953 science fiction novelette by American author Philip K. Dick.
+The basis for Dick's 1964 novel The Penultimate Truth, it is one of several of his stories to be expanded into a novel.
 The story was first published in the January 1953 issue of Galaxy Science Fiction.

 In 1956, the story was adapted for the radio program X Minus One by George Lefferts.